-The answer is: Not at all.
+The answer is: It’s not hard at all.
 You just need to be a little brave.
-Pretty much anybody can build a massive slip-and-slide that dwarfs almost any other off-the-shelf Slip ‘N Slide.
+Pretty much anybody can build a massive slip-and-slide that dwarfs almost any other off-the-shelf Slip ’N Slide.
 You just need a roll of thick plastic, a few tent stakes or garden staples, and a water hose.
 It takes about 30 minutes to an hour and, depending on the size, should cost around $50 to $60.
 Here’s how you do it.
-Step, by step.
+Step… by step.
 (Do these steps in order!
 Don’t slip or slide ahead of yourself!)

 What You’ll Need: